-The Lane County Historical Museum Archives is a regional repository relating to Lane County’s settlement and growth since 1847.
+The Lane County History Museum Archives is a regional repository relating to Lane County’s settlement and growth since 1847.
 Primary collections include:

 - Photographs: over 300,000 images of Eugene and Lane County covering a wide variety of topics such as industry, businesses, residences, street scenes, scenic views, and portraits from the 1860s to the present.